goharbor/website/docs/working-with-projects/working-with-images/repositories.md

 ### Description of a repository

 Click the repository, then click the "Info" tab.
 You can view the description of the project.
-Users with project admin, master or developer role can click the "Edit" button to edit the description.
+Users with project admin, maintainer or developer role can click the "Edit" button to edit the description.
 You can style the description via Markdown syntax.

 ![edit_repository_description](../../../img/edit-repository-description.png)